-In general, Earth flyby maneuvers have been designed to meet a probability of less than one in one million that a flyby accident would occur.
+In general, Earth flyby maneuvers have been designed to meet a probability of less than one in one million that a flyby accident that causes the spacecraft to reenter Earth's atmosphere would occur.
 These precision maneuvers use proven techniques such as keeping the orbital path of a spacecraft pointed well away from Earth until a carefully planned navigation adjustment close to the date of the flyby.

-In addition, the enhanced GPHS modules are designed to contain their Pu-238 fuel in the unlikely event of an Earth re-entry during a flyby maneuver.
+In addition, the enhanced GPHS modules are designed to contain their plutonium dioxide fuel in the unlikely event of an Earth re-entry during a flyby maneuver.